anniedsheen/Teko_eCommerce_Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends and Growth Analysis:** Overall sales performance, monthly and yearly growth rates, and key inflection points
+- **Revenue Trends and Growth Analysis:** Overall sales performance, monthly and yearly growth rates, and key inflection points
+- **Financial Performance Metrics:** Analysis of refund rates, AoV, and their impact on profitability across product categories
 - **Loyalty Program Performance:** Evaluation of the new loyalty program's impact on repeat purchases and revenue contribution
-- **Financial Performance Metrics:** Analysis of refund rates, AoV, and their impact on profitability across product categories
-- **Strategic Recommendations:** Data-driven guidance for program optimization, operational improvements, and growth acceleration strategies

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

 Targeted SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

-# Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**

-[Entity Relationship Diagram here]

 # Executive Summary